-- Successful completion of at least 124 semester hours. - Successful completion of the bachelor of business administration core curriculum and all other courses taken at Belhaven College with a minimum cumulative grade point average of 2.0. - Satisfaction of Belhaven's general education requirements. - · Oral and Written Communication Skills: Nine semester hours
+- Successful completion of at least 124 semester hours. - Successful completion of the bachelor of business administration core curriculum (49 semester hours) and all other courses taken at Belhaven College with a minimum cumulative grade point average of 2.0. - Satisfaction of Belhaven's general education requirements. - Oral and Written Communication Skills: Nine semester hours